EssenceSentry/awesome-web-resources/README.md

 # Documents

+- [Coda.
+A doc as powerful as an app.](https://coda.io/welcome) – Coda is a new doc that grows with your ideas.
+We built it so the next generation of makers can build docs as powerful as apps.
+What will you Coda?

 ## Latex

 - [Create LaTeX tables online](http://www.tablesgenerator.com/#) – Quickly create even complex LaTeX tables online with our generator -- cells merging is supported together with borders editing.